TheRacetrack/racetrack/docs/development/developing-plugins.md

     """
     Infrastructure Targets (deployment targets for Jobs) provided by this plugin Infrastructure Target should contain Job Deployer, Job Monitor and Job Logs Streamer.
-    :return dict of infrastructure name -> an instance of InfrastructureTarget
+    :return dict of infrastructure name -> an instance of lifecycle.infrastructure.model.InfrastructureTarget
     """
     return {}
 ```